 Disability benefits can keep you afloat when an impairment prevents you from working to support yourself and your family.
 The average wait for a decision on eligibility is between three and four months, but some applicants wait significantly longer.
-Getting by in the mean time often means seeking out other forms of support.
+Getting by in the mean time often means seeking out extra benefits or forms of support.

 There are a number of public assistance programs for which you may qualify during your wait for a disability decision.
 And with some of these programs, you may continue to receive extra help, even once you begin getting disability payments from the Social Security Administration (SSA).

 Some states offer temporary disability benefits that help carry you through until you receive a decision on SSDI and/or SSI.
 Start by contacting the local or state office of social services.
 Every state has one.
 In some places, this agency is called the Department of Family and Social Services.